 Emission Type Designation

 emission designation, conducted and radiated spurious emissions.

+Downlink

 Downlink shall be DVB-S2X.
-Cube Quest Challenge, which Phase 4 Ground also supports, is pursuing DVB-S2X.
-Phase 4 Ground terrestrial efforts are experimenting with DVB-T and DVB-T2.
-Homebrew CDMA, BPSK, and QPSK have also been discussed.
 The downlink shall be linearly polarized, and cross-polarized with respect to the uplink.
+MCW, phone, image, RTTY, data, SS, and test are authorized on 5 GHz and 10 GHz.
+This is from §97.305 Authorized emission types.
+This is from the table in (c).

+§97.307 Emission standards.
+(8) A RTTY or data emission having designators with A, B, C, D, E, F, G, H, J or R as the first symbol; 1, 2, 7, 9 or X as the second symbol; and D or W as the third symbol is also authorized.

+https://en.wikipedia.org/wiki/Types_of_radio_emissions

+Our downlink emission type designation is 10M0D7W.

+Uplink

+Uplink shall be 4-ary minimum shift keying.
+The uplink shall be linearly polarized, and cross-polarzied with respect to the uplink.

+Our uplink emission type designation is 10M0G7W.

-Uplink is expected to be 5kHz data rate (modulation TBD) within 100kHz FDMA channels.
+Uplink is expected to be 100 100kHz FDMA channels.
 Signal shall be linearly polarized, and cross-polarized with respect to the downlink.

 Low Data Rate

 SatChat 1k mode is expected to be 1kHz (modulation TBD) within a subdivided 100kHz channel.
+We expect to achieve 25 subdivisions within a 100kHz channel.

 Uplink Preamble

-The Phase 4 FDMA uplink channel is currently assumed to be 10MHz wide, consisting of one hundred 100kHz channels.
+The Phase 4 FDMA uplink channel is 10MHz wide, consisting of one hundred 100kHz channels.

 There are certain things we need from our uplink signal.
 We need a constant envelope signal.
 We need reliable signal acquisition at the satellite.
 We want to reduce adjacent channel interference.
 We do not want to spend more power than necessary.